ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 #### NFC EEPROM

 The `NFCEEPROM` class derives from `NFCTarget` and shares the same API.
-A pointer to a `NFCEEPROMDriver` instance (see below) must be passed in the constructor.
+The user must pass a pointer to a `NFCEEPROMDriver` instance (see below) in the constructor.

 #### NFC remote target